 This then gets back to women.
 Are they more gifted when it comes to intuition?
 Maybe they just listen and follow their intuition more.

-From the science of psychology, it appears that women are better at picking up on nonverbal communications and compute certain ‘feelings’ about a situation or person as a result.
+From the science of psychology, it appears that women are better at picking up on nonverbal communication and computing certain ‘feelings’ about a situation or person as a result.

 They may be matching patterns they’ve experienced from various sources in the past.
 This is intuitive thinking, a fast type of cognitive processing, which I cover in my article on what it means to be an intuitive person.